zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 The test case below is defined for the scope of **Sync only assigned user and groups** and validation of provisioning status in the SCIM server.

 * Create a user with default `userPrincipalName`.
 Optionally, you may choose to change the user Mappings in the Microsoft Entra ID.
 You can change Entra ID attribute from `userPrincipalName` to another attribute.
 For example, `mailNickName`.
 * Update a user in the Microsoft Entra ID.
-For Example, add/update work email, last name etc.
+For Example, add/update work email, last name, etc.
 * Delete a user in the Microsoft Entra ID.

+To hard delete a user, you can set the flag **Default_DeleteUserPermanently** (in the **Acceptance Environment Details** of the Mendix application environment) to *True*.
+By default, this flag is set to *False*.

 You may want to use **Provision on demand** while testing SCIM module integration for immediate provisioning.
 You can either select individual users or users in a group (or groups).
 Below options provide you the choice of user selection during on demand provisioning.